 The JDBC Properties tab can be used to specify name / value pairs to the JDBC driver.
 The availability and behavior of these properties varies between drivers, so referring to the documentation for a particular driver is necessary to utilize specific properties.

 The Polling tab can be used to specify:

-Use Connection Polling: If enable, multiple connections are permitted and polled.
+Use Connection Polling: If enabled, multiple connections are permitted and polled.

 Connections Allowed: The number of simultaneous database connection permitted.

 The Debug tab can be used to specify: